andre-datascience/Will-the-Customer-Accept-the-Coupon-/README.md

 Analysis and Findings
 The analysis will focus on identifying patterns and factors that influence coupon acceptance.
-Key areas of exploration include:
+Key areas of exploration includes

+Differences in acceptance rates based on user demographics (e.g., age, gender, marital status).
+For example in the final investigation portion I graph the acceptance rate of coupons by income level and can see the lower income brackets tend to accept coupons with higher rate and then I see a dip in acceptance for $62K -$99K Group having lower acceptance rate.
+100k or more group surprisingly has just as large of an acceptance rate as the lower groups.

-Differences in acceptance rates based on user demographics (e.g., age, gender, marital status) Impact of contextual factors (e.g., weather, time of day, driving destination) Influence of coupon type and expiration time on acceptance rates
+Impact of contextual factors (e.g., weather, time of day, driving destination)

+Influence of coupon type and expiration time on acceptance rates